pypa/packaging.python.org/source/tutorials/packaging-projects.rst

     Homepage = "https://github.com/pypa/sampleproject"
     Bug Tracker = "https://github.com/pypa/sampleproject/issues"

-The options allowed here are defined in :pep:`621`.
+The options allowed here are defined in the :ref:`project metadata specification <declaring-project-metadata>`.
 In short, they are:

 - ``name`` is the *distribution name* of your package.
 This can be any name as long as it only contains letters, numbers, ``_`` , and ``-``.
 It also must not already be taken on pypi.org. **Be sure to update this with your username,** as this ensures you won't try to upload a package with the same name as one which already exists.
 - ``version`` is the package version.
-See :pep:`440` for more details on versions.
+See the :ref:`version specifier specification <version-specifiers>` for more details on versions.
 Some build backends allow it to be specified another way, such as from a file or a git tag.
 - ``authors`` is used to identify the author of the package.